Quality Assurance

 Beyond Material Grade: 3 Hidden Factors That Determine Stainless Steel Lifespan in Southeast Asia

 Grade matters, but it is not the full story.
-This guide shows Southeast Asia buyers how surface finish, real thickness tolerance and heat-number traceability affect stainless steel service life.
+Southeast Asia buyers should also check surface finish, real thickness tolerance and MTC heat-number traceability before approving stainless steel material.

 Technician reviewing stainless steel material samples and inspection documents in a warehouse